donishadsmith/neurocaps/README.md

 This package was initially inspired by a co-activation patterns implementation in mtorabi59's [pydfc](https://github.com/neurodatascience/dFC) package.

 # Installation

-**Note**: The `get_bold()` method in the `TimeseriesExtractor` class relies on pybids, which is only functional on POSIX operating systems and macOS.
-If you have a pickled timeseries dictionary in the correct nested form, you can use this package on Windows to visualize the BOLD timeseries, the `CAP` class, as well as the `merge_dicts()` and `standardize()` functions in the in the `neurcaps.analysis` submodule.

 To install, use your preferred terminal: